Alejando/gatsby-plugin-salesloft-tracker/data/posts/2020-06-11-electron-typescript-react-the-holy-trinity/electron-typescript-react-the-holy-trinity.md

   index.html
 ```
 ## Electron
-Installing Electron is the easiest task, all what you need is to install the dependency and add it to your package.json
+Installing Electron is the easiest task, all what you need is to install the dependency and add it to your **package.json**
 ```
 yarn add electron -D
 ```
-You can corroborate that Electron was installed correctly by creating a Hello World, just create a new file index.js
+You can corroborate that Electron was installed correctly by creating a **Hello World**, just create a new file **index.js**
 ```
 const { app } = require('electron')